crispgm/nvim-tabline/README.md

 # nvim-tabline

-nvim port of [tabline.vim](https://github.com/mkitt/tabline.vim), written in Lua.
+A minimal Tabline plugin for Neovim, written in Lua.
-It is basically a drop-in replacement but with [some differences](#Differences).
+It is basically a drop-in replacement for [tabline.vim](https://github.com/mkitt/tabline.vim) but with [a few differences](#Differences).

 ![nvim-tabline-screenshots](screenshots/nvim-tabline.png)